fivetran/dbt_fivetran_utils/README.md

 ----

 ## Automations
+These macros provide the scripts to automate parts of the model creation.
 ### generate_columns_macro ([source](macros/generate_columns_macro.sql))
 This macro is used to generate the macro used as an argument within the [fill_staging_columns](https://github.com/fivetran/dbt_fivetran_utils#fill_staging_columns-source) macro which will list all the expected columns within a respective table.
 The macro output will contain `name` and `datatype`; however, you may add an optional argument for `alias` if you wish to rename the column within the macro.